sebam2k4/sebastiankulig-Jekyll/readme.md

 5. [Notes](#notes)

 ## v0.8.0
-* Converted css to scss
+* Refactored css to scss

 ## v0.7.0
 * Forced TLS connections to redirect to HTTPS